ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Review of the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I did a review of what I've already learned through the 'JavaScript Basics' course on Treehouse.

+### Day 8: 27 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about using the number data types, adding/subtracting/multiplying/dividing and other maths, and about converting strings to numbers.
+I also created my own little questionaire that added the values together properly as extra practice.